enarjord/passivbot_binance_isolated_margin_legacy/README.md

 one short exit: big bid

-one liquidation ask in case there is leftover coin after making long exits
+one liquidation order in case of mismatch between balance and analysis of past trades

 it will automatically analyze past trades and make appropriate long and short exits